All Episodes

 Who among the evangelicals has not committed a sin?

-I don't know that they expect flawlessness in their leaders, because by virtue of their belief it's not possible.
+I don't know that they expect flawlessness in their leaders because by virtue of their belief, it's not possible.

-Uh but the idea, the idea that that they put this news out there about this guy today, uh, it may be worthy news, don't misunderstand it, maybe it may be a valid news story.
+But the idea that they put this news out there about this guy today, and it may be worthy news, don't misunderstand.

-Timing of it, of course I'm very suspicious, as we all are.
+Timing of it, of course, I'm very suspicious, as we all are.

-But the objective is to have those of you in the evangelical community, particularly those who um are part of this guy's flock, to just have your head spinning.
+But the objective is to have those of you in the evangelical community, particularly those who are part of this guy's flock, to just have your head spinning.

 Nothing's real.